-On behalf of the faculty, staff, and Board of Trustees, I am delighted to welcome you to Fayetteville Technical Community College.
-No matter what your career, educational, or personal aspirations may be, we are thrilled that you have chosen FTCC as the starting point for your journey toward advancement.
-We take pride in supporting your success and are excited to have you as part of the FTCC Trojan family.
+On behalf of the faculty, staff and Board of Trustees, welcome to Fayetteville Technical Community College!
+Regardless of your career, educational, or personal goals, we are pleased you have chosen FTCC to begin the journey toward advancement.
+We are proud to support you in achieving success and celebrate having you as a member of the FTCC Trojan family.

-FTCC is dedicated to helping you achieve your career and educational goals, whether you plan to transfer to a four-year institution or enter directly into a career.
-The College provides numerous pathways to success, along with personalized support to help you navigate life's challenges.
-We are committed to offering high-quality education and workforce training programs that are both convenient and affordable, aligning with the in-demand careers in our local, regional, and state economies.
+FTCC is dedicated to helping you achieve success in meeting your career and/or educational goals, whether you aim to transfer to a four-year college or university or go directly into a career.
+The

+College offers many pathways that lead to success, as well as individualized support along the way to assist you in meeting life's challenges.
+We are proud to offer high-quality education and workforce training programs that are convenient, affordable and align with in-demand careers in the local, regional and state economies.

-We offer a diverse range of educational programs that transfer to over 90 four-year colleges and universities, as well as cuttingedge workforce training programs equipped with state-of-the-art technology to prepare you for lucrative careers.
-Our variety of support systems are designed to enhance your success as a student.
-The Paul H. Thompson Library, centrally located on the Fayetteville campus, offers a welcoming, learner-centered environment ideal for studying, collaborating on projects, or simply relaxing with a good book.
-The library also features a Maker Space with 3D printers available for student use.
-The Student Learning Center, situated in the Harry F. Shaw Virtual College Center, provides excellent, free tutoring services with instructors skilled in English, math, science. and computer applications.
-Additionally, we have open computer labs on our Fayetteville campus and our Spring Lake campus, providing access to computer equipment and knowledgeable technical staff.
+We offer a broad range of educational programs that articulate to over 90 four-year universities and colleges, cutting-edge workforce training programs with state-ofthe-art technology to prepare you for good paying careers, and a variety of support systems to enhance student success.
+The Paul H. Thompson Library, located in the heart of the Fayetteville campus, provides an inviting and learner-centered environment for studying, collaborating with classmates on projects or just escaping to a quiet space to relax and enjoy a good book.
+Additionally, the library has a Maker Space equipped with 3D printers for student use.
+The Student Learning Center, inside the Harry F. Shaw Virtual College Center, provides excellent, free tutoring services with instructors qualified to assist students with English, math, science and computer applications.
+We also have two open computer labs on our Fayetteville campus and one on our Spring Lake campus to provide you access to computer equipment and knowledgeable technical staff.

-Our courses emphasize hands-on training and experiences, giving students numerous opportunities to apply practical knowledge, skills, and abilities in real-world settings.
-Students can engage in simulated cyberattacks on our live-fire cyber range, conduct mock trials in our criminal justice program, participate in community research projects or performances, perform experiments in our science labs, and use the high-tech simulation labs in nursing and allied health to prepare for clinical placements in local healthcare facilities, among many other opportunities.
+Our courses include hands-on training and experiences that provide students with multiple opportunities to apply the practical knowledge, skills and abilities learned in real-world experiences.
+Students can experience simulated cyberattacks using our live-fire cyber range, conduct mock trials in our criminal justice program, participate in community research projects or performances, perform experiments in our science labs, use the high-tech simulation labs in nursing and allied health to prepare them for clinical placements in local healthcare facilities, and much more.

-FTCC also boasts a robust athletics program, offering opportunities for student-athletes and passionate fans of baseball, softball, basketball, and volleyball.
-With over three dozen student clubs and organizations, there are ample opportunities for students to further develop and apply leadership, networking, and advocacy skills on campus and in the community.
+FTCC has a strong athletics program that provides opportunities for student-athletes and devoted fans of baseball, softball, basketball and volleyball.
+There are more than three dozen student clubs and organizations on campus that offer students opportunities to further develop and apply leadership, networking and advocacy skills on campus and in the community.
+If you are a military-connected student, FTCC's All American Veterans

-For military-connected students, FTCC's All American Veterans Center, located in our General Classroom Building, and our offices at the Liberty Training & Education Center at Fort Liberty are well-equipped to provide specialized educational assistance, guidance, and support, including career assistance for transitioning soldiers moving from military service to civilian life.
-FTCC is honored to serve our veterans, active-duty military students, and military family members, and we have consistently been recognized as a Top 10 Military Friendly College for more than a decade.
+Center, in our General Classroom Building, is well positioned and resourced to provide specialized educational assistance, guidance and support, including career assistance for transitioning soldiers who are shifting from military service to civilian life.
+FTCC is honored to serve our veterans, active-duty military students and military family members and has consistently been recognized as a Top 10 Military Friendly College for more than a decade.